Stephen D. Richards: Murder of Peter Anderson

 On December 9, 1878, Richards agreed to help his neighbor, a 26-year-old immigrant from Sweden named Peter Anderson, with some work on Anderson's property.
-The Columbus Journal would later report that Richards had used the alias "Dick Richardson" when working for Anderson.
+The Columbus Journal reported that Richards had used the alias "Dick Richardson" when working for Anderson.
 On December 9, Anderson became ill after eating a meal Richards had prepared, causing him to suspect Richards had poisoned him.
 Anderson informed a neighbor of his suspicions.
-The next day, he confronted Richards; the two fought, and Richards either beat Anderson to death with a hammer or hatchet, or shot him (contemporary newspaper accounts vary).
+The next day, he confronted Richards; the two fought, and Richards beat Anderson to death with either a hammer or hatchet, or shot him (contemporary newspaper accounts vary).
 Anderson's body was later discovered in the cellar of his house, buried underneath a pile of coal.
-Richards would deny poisoning Anderson, saying that was not his style.
+Richards strongly denied poisoning Anderson, saying that was not his style.
 He claimed Anderson had attacked him with a knife and that he killed Anderson in self-defense.
 Anderson was later buried at the Bethany Cemetery in Axtell, Nebraska.